 Mrs. Gross said that since the mesh was implanted, she experiences severe and constant pain.
 She has prescriptions for 20 different medications to help the pelvic problems.
 Gross has had over 400 visits to both doctors and physical therapists, and these experiences were horrific.

 Once again, Big Pharma got away with damaging the lives of numerous women forever.
 Fortunately in this case, they have to pay for their crimes.
-If you or someone you care about has had a surgery in which a transvaginal mesh product was used, call us now at 1.877.308.7900.
+If you or someone you care about has had a surgery in which a transvaginal mesh product was used, call our team of expert DFW medical device attorneys now at 1.877.308.7900.
 Or email me: Angel@ReyesLaw.com.